-Group B Streptococcus (GBS) is a bacteria that is indigenous to the gastrointestinal tract and vagina; it can normally be found in ~25% of healthy adult women.
-A positive culture (done via vaginal and rectal swabbing) indicates colonization, whereas the presence of Group B Strep in your urine are indicative of an infection.
+Group B Streptococcus (GBS) is a bacteria that is indigenous to the gastrointestinal tract and vagina.
+GBS colonization occurs in roughly 25% of healthy adult.
+A positive culture (done via vaginal and rectal swabbing) indicates colonization.
 Testing for GBS between weeks 35 and 37 of pregnancy has become a standard part of prenatal care in this country as testing within five weeks of delivery appears to be the best predictor of GBS status at birth.

 What is Group B Strep?

 Group B Strep is not a sexually transmitted disease and it is not the same as the bacteria that causes strep throat (that is Group A Strep).
 It is part of the normal gut flora of roughly 1/4 of women.
-GBS is usually harmless in adults and the majority of those who are colonized by it are asymptomatic.
+Most adults with GBS colonization are asymptomatic and colonization is typically harmless.
 However, GBS can cause serious complications in newborns.

 Why is Group B Strep a concern during my pregnancy and for my baby?

-- her membranes rupture or she goes into labor before 37 weeks
+- had rupture of membranes or labor began before 37 weeks

-- her membranes have been ruptured for >18 hours before delivery
+- has had ruptured membranes for >18 hours before delivery

-- she had a urinary tract infection (UTI) caused by GBS during her pregnancy
+- had a urinary tract infection (UTI) caused by GBS during her pregnancy

-- she had previously birthed a baby who developed a GBS infection
+- previously birthed a baby who developed a GBS infection

-- she has an infection of the placental tissues or amniotic fluid (chorioamnionitis)
+- has an infection of the placental tissues or amniotic fluid (chorioamnionitis)

 Because Group B Strep naturally inhabits the gastrointestinal (GI) tracts of colonized individuals, oral antibiotics given prior to delivery will not prevent the transmission of GBS from mother to baby; the bacteria can come back.
 For this reason it is important to test for GBS colonization towards the end of each of your pregnancies, as your status from an earlier swab may have changed.

 IV antibiotics given every four hours during labor can best prevent the likelihood of GBS transmission.
-Penicillin is the most commonly administered antibiotic for GBS and appropriate substitutes are available in the case of allergy.
+Penicillin is administered GBS (appropriate substitutes are available in the case of allergy).

 Positive GBS status and treatment during labor do not effect the amount of time that you or your baby must stay in the hospital before going home, but an infection will.